nix-tkobayashi/xbookmarks-to-markdown/README.md

 3. Open your browser's extension management page (e.g., `chrome://extensions`).
 4. Enable "Developer mode".
 5. Click "Load unpacked" and select the `dist` directory from this project.

+# Privacy Policy

+This extension operates entirely on your local machine.

+- **Data Access**: The extension requests access to `https://x.com/i/bookmarks` to read your bookmark data for the sole purpose of exporting it.
+- **Data Storage**: No bookmark data, personal information, or browsing activity is ever stored, transmitted, or sent to any external server.
+All processing happens and stays in your browser.
+- **Downloads**: The "Export Bookmarks" feature uses the browser's `downloads` permission to save the generated `.zip` file directly to your computer.
+The extension does not access your download history.

+Your privacy is fully respected.
+The code is open-source and can be reviewed to verify these claims.